nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 Consumer systems SHALL generate an empty signature.

-The final output is three Base64 strings separated by dots.
+The final output is three base64url encoded strings separated by dots.

 For example: